CDC Releases Latest Blood Lead Data, Confirming that 535,000 Children Have High Levels and Disparities Persist

 (Hard to Believe that CDC and Congress Cut the Funding, Isn’t It?)

 Despite progress in reducing blood lead levels (BLLs) among children, differences between the mean BLLs of different racial/ethnic and income groups persist, and work remains to be done to reach the Healthy People 2020 objective of reducing mean BLLs for all children in the United States.
-Today’s Morbidity and Mortality Weekly Report (MMWR) publishes the first analysis of National Health and Nutrition Examination Survey (NHANES) data that defines children’s blood lead levels (BLLs) greater than or equal to 5 micrograms per deciliter (µg/dL) as “high.”
+Last week’s Morbidity and Mortality Weekly Report (MMWR) publishes the first analysis of National Health and Nutrition Examination Survey (NHANES) data that defines children’s blood lead levels (BLLs) greater than or equal to 5 micrograms per deciliter (µg/dL) as “high.”
 In addition to reporting that 535,000 have high levels, CDC’s newest data analysis also demonstrates the persistence of disparities in the BLL by factors such as race/ethnicity and income level.

 Children belonging to families with a low income (130% of poverty level) are more than three times as likely children in higher income families to have high blood lead levels.
 The mean blood lead level for low income children is 1.6 µg/dL, or .6 µg/dL higher than children in higher income households (1.2 µg/dL).
 Medicaid-enrolled children also have higher blood lead levels, and are more likely to have high blood levels, than non-Medicaid enrolled children.
 Non-Hispanic black children are more than twice as likely as non-Hispanic white children to have BLLs at or above 5 µg/dL.
 The mean blood lead level for non-Hispanic black children is 1.8 µg/dL, while non-Hispanic white children have a mean BLL of 1.3 µg/dL.